na-na-hi/renget/archive/LiminalCrossroads5.md

 “...it’s a good thing you found a place like this soon.
 Growlithes aren’t too shabby when it comes to fighting, if I recall,” the bird informs.

 “Now, now, KFC!”
 Lliam appears near him, seemingly immune to the heavy atmosphere.
 “There’s a good chance they haven’t seen any actual combat!
-Remember that we need to give new humans some time to settle first~!”
+Remember that we need to give new humans some time to settle first!”

 The avian humanoid gives a modest grunt in response.